Interest and penalties

 Interest on unpaid taxes may be waived or cancelled under certain circumstances.
 See Taxpayer relief provisions.

-If you owe tax for 2012 and do not file your return for 2012 on time, we will charge you a late-filing penalty.
-The penalty is 5% of your 2012 balance owing, plus1% of your balance owing for each full month that your return is late, to a maximum of 12 months.
+If you owe tax for 2013 and do not file your return for 2013 on time, we will charge you a late-filing penalty.
+The penalty is 5% of your 2013 balance owing, plus 1% of your balance owing for each full month your return is late, to a maximum of 12 months.

 We may waive or cancel this penalty as well as any interest that may apply if you file your return late because of circumstances beyond your control.
 If this happens, complete Form RC4288, Request for Taxpayer Relief, and mail it to the intake centre responsible for your province or territory of residence.